nclarius/pyPL/README.md

 ```
  - evaluation of expressions (non-log. symbols, terms, open formulas, closed formulas)
    relative to structures, variable assignments and possible worlds
- - specification of expressions
+ - accepts languages
-    - in a language of propositional logic (aka statement logic)
+   - of propositional logic
-    - in a language of first-order logic (aka predicate logic, quantifier logic)
+   - of first-order logic with zero-place predicates, function symbols and term equality
-    - accepts languages with with zero-place predicates, function symbols, term equality and modal operators ◻, ◇
+   - with modal operators ◻, ◇
  - specification of structures (aka models, interpretations)
     - of classical logic
         - of PL with valuation function
+          - with and without possible worlds
         - of FOL with domain, interpretation function and variable assignments
-        - accepts non-modal structures, modal structures with constant domains and modal structures with varying domains
+          - without possible worlds, with possible worlds with constant domains and possible worlds with varying domains
     - of intuitionistic logic (Kripke structures with sets of states)
         - of PL with valuation function
         - of FOL with domain, interpretation function and variable assignments